 I had been considering buying a new bigger table saw for some time.
-On setting up my new workshop, I figured this was a good time to look for a new one.
+On setting up my new workshop in 2007, I figured this was a good time to look for a new one.

-At the home depot, they had the Delta model 36-655C 10" hybrid table saw, for $900 + tax.
+At The Home Depot, at the time, they had the Delta model 36-655C 10" hybrid table saw, for $900 + tax.
 This wasn't a bad price.
 But the price also included the delta tenon jig, and a good rip fence.
 On top of that, there was a promotion for a $150 mail in rebate, and another in store promotion for a $200 Home Depot gift card that happened to be on.
 Those two promotions made the saw a really good deal:

 Once I set up the saw, I found it didn't cut particularly cleanly, even after I replaced the saw blade it came with.
 It turned out that the saw's arbour flange had a bit of a wobble to it, but I was able to grind the arbor flat with a grind stone.

 Not surprisingly, the saw's alignment was also not entirely on, and I ended up disassembling the saw to align the arbor.
 While I had the saw apart, I also moved the upper depth of cut stop to increase the maximum depth of cut I made a new making a zero clearance insert for it.
 I also extended the table and made a router table extension for it.

 In June 2017, we moved again, and I had to take the saw apart to move it out of the basement.
 Below is a video about this saw and taking it apart.